THE INFORMATION IN THIS ARTICLE APPLIES TO:

 When analyzing the secure connection, it appears that TLS v1.0 is in use.
 Isn’t that insecure?

-- This feature is available as of 7.4.10 but is not enabled by default.
+- This feature is available as of 7.4.10, and is enabled by default in v7.4.13 and later.
 To enable HSTS, you must first enable HTTPS and the HTTP->HTTPS redirect feature under Site>Connection settings.
 In an upcoming version, HSTS only requires that HTTPS be enabled (it is decoupled from the HTTP->HTTPS redirect feature).
 Note that HSTS is only ever sent when either an HTTPS connection is made directly by a client, or the client attempted to connect over HTTP and EFT’s HTTP->HTTPS redirect feature is enabled.
 When HSTS is enabled, EFT sends a special response header "Strict-Transport-Security" to the client with a duration of time specified (the default, which is set to 15 minutes by default in 7.4.10, changed to 1 year in an upcoming version, configurable by the EFT admin).
 Once a supported browser receives this header, that browser records this setting and will only make requests to the application over HTTPS for the duration of time specified in the header, even if the user types in “http:”, without the “s”.
 Any links to resources over HTTP will be redirected to HTTPS before the request is made.
 Applications that do not use the "HTTP Strict-Transport Security" policy are more susceptible to man-in-the-middle attacks via SSL stripping, which occurs when an attacker transparently downgrades a victim's communication with the server from HTTPS to HTTP.
 Once this is accomplished, the attacker will gain the ability to view and potentially modify the victim's traffic, exposing sensitive information and gaining access to unauthorized functionality